 What is Term Insurance?

-Why should you buy a term insurance policy?
+Why you should buy a term insurance policy?

 Term insurance is generally overlooked in comparison to other insurance products.
 The main reason for this is the belief that term insurance plans do not offer significant returns or any additional benefits besides the Sum Assured on the policyholder’s demise.